 Qatar is passionate about sport.
 Like every successful athlete, we are determined to better ourselves, push our boundaries and break down barriers.

-That is why we designated the second Tuesday of every February a public holiday – National Sport Day.
+That is why the second Tuesday of every February was designated a public holiday – the National Sports Day.

-The first National Sport Day was held in 2012.
+The first National Sports Day was held in 2012.
 Its purpose is to promote participation in sport, with hundreds of sporting events taking place throughout the country.